Food for thought

 Please then consider this as food for your thoughts and possibly later, for action in your specific context and priorities.

-We have developed a set of propositions targeting to renforce the presence and contribution of women in technical jobs.
+We have developed a set of propositions targeting to renforce the presence and contribution of women in technical jobs and leadership roles.

 In this respect, we actively support the “Expanding Your Horizons” Foundation, which helps girls to consider studies in the technical or scientific areas, where they are desperately in short supply.

 Geneva was the place where the first conference ever organised in Europe took place.
 This was in 2009.
-Since then, Expanding your Horizons’ conference takes place every other year – in 2011, 2013 and 2015 – with the very active support of the Geneva State, the University of Geneva, the City of Geneva, the Hepia engineering school, the Industry and Technology Promotion Office (OPI), the Geneva Industry Union (UIG) and numerous companies and institutions.
+Since then, Expanding your Horizons’ conference takes place every other year with the very active support of the Geneva State, the University of Geneva, the City of Geneva, the Hepia engineering school, Geneva Employers’ Associations and numerous companies and institutions.

-They have gathered some 1’500 girls in total from Geneva and its neighbourhood as well as their parents around workshops allowing them experimenting in such domains as scientific, technical, engineering and math.
-A discovery forum further offers them the possibility to make and funny short experiments and dialog with corporations, schools and universities on the numerous opportunities of studying and, later, working in these fields.
+They have gathered some 2’000 girls in total from Geneva and its neighbourhood around workshops allowing them experimenting in such domains as scientific, technical, engineering and math.
+A discovery forum further offers them the possibility to make funny short experiments and dialog with female professionals from these corporations, schools and universities on their background and the numerous opportunities of studying and, later, working in these fields.

-The next one will be in november 2017.
+The next one will take place in November 2019.